mezo-org/musd/docs/README.md

 If Alice closes her own trove, she only needs to pay back $2010; the Gas Pool will burn the remaining $200 to pay off all of the debt.

+## Recovery Mode

+If the Total Collateral Ratio (TCR), the value of all of the collateral divided by the total debt, of the system ever falls below the Critical Collateral Ratio (CCR) of 150%, we enter into Recovery Mode.

+In Recovery Mode...

+- We require that newly opened troves have at least 150% (the CCR) collateral, rather than the normal 110%.
+- We do not charge an origination fee.
+- We do not allow users to close troves.
+- Debt increases must be in combination with collateral increases such that the trove's collateral ratio improves _and_ is above 150%.
+- Troves can be liquidated if their collateral ratio is below 150% (instead of the normal 110%).

+Each of these changes (epecially the stricter liquidation threshold) ensures the system returns back to above 150% TCR quickly.

 ## Key Changes from THUSD

 Much of mUSD comes from [Threshold USD](https://github.com/Threshold-USD/dev), but there are a few key differences to highlight: